igneous-labs/solores/README.md

 - Has no dependency on [anchor](https://github.com/coral-xyz/anchor).
 The generated crate's only dependencies are [borsh](https://github.com/near/borsh-rs) and [solana-program](https://github.com/solana-labs/solana/tree/master/sdk/program), making it suitable for use in on-chain programs (both anchor and non-anchor) and client programs.

-- Produces human-readable rust code in a new, separate crate instead of using a proc-macro.
+- Produces (almost) human-readable rust code in a new, separate crate instead of using a proc-macro.

-- Exposes lower-level constructs such as functions for creating the `solana_program::instruction::Instruction` struct for an instruction to allow for greater customizability.
+- Exposes lower-level constructs such as functions for creating the `solana_program::instruction::Instruction` struct to allow for greater customizability.